Azoy/swift-evolution/proposals/nnnn-mutex.md

 }
 ```

 The above example shows an API similar to Rust's `MutexGuard` which allows access to the protected state in the mutex.
 C++'s guard on the other hand just performs `lock()` and `unlock()` for the user (because `std::mutex` doesn't protect any state).
-Of course the immediate issue with this approach right now is that we don't have access to non-escapable types so when one were to call `lock()`, there's nothing preventing the user from taking the guard value and escaping it from the scope that the caller is in.
+Of course the immediate issue with this approach right now is that we don't have access to non-escapable types.
+When one were to call `lock()`, there's nothing preventing the user from taking the guard value and escaping it from the scope that the caller is in.
 Rust resolves this issue with lifetimes, but C++ doesn't solve this at all and just declares:

 > The behavior is undefined if m is destroyed before the `lock_guard` object is.